Euthydemus I

 Euthydemus I (Greek: Εὐθύδημος, Euthýdēmos, c.
 260 BC – 200/195 BC) was a Greco-Bactrian king and founder of the Euthydemid dynasty.
 He is thought to have originally been a satrap of Sogdia, who usurped power from Diodotus II in 224 BC.
 Literary sources, notably Polybius, record how he and his son Demetrius resisted an invasion by the Seleucid king Antiochus III from 209 to 206 BC.
 Euthydemus expanded the Bactrian territory into Sogdia, constructed several fortresses, including the Derbent Wall in the Iron Gate, and issued a very substantial coinage.

 Biography

 Euthydemus was an Ionian-Greek from one of the Magnesias in Ionia, though it is uncertain from which one (Magnesia on the Maeander or Magnesia ad Sipylum), and was the father of Demetrius I, according to Strabo and Polybius.
 William Woodthorpe Tarn proposed that Euthydemus was the son of a Greek general called Antimachus or Apollodotus, born c.
-295 BC, whom he considered to be the son of Sophytes, and that he married a sister of the Greco-Bactrian king Diodotus II.
+295 BC, and that he married a sister of the Greco-Bactrian king Diodotus II.